Timothy77/ansible-study/README.md

 # ansible-study
 Repo for ansible practice files
-Practice repo for RHCE prep and study.
+Repo for RHCE prep and study.